Anti-Racist Books for Kids Ages 8 – 12

 Racism is taught.
 Let’s be sure we’re not teaching it inadvertently.
 Let’s keep learning and growing in this area.
 And teach our kids well.

 Social justice means we see and value every individual in our communities.
-It means the systems in our society are fair and equitable for all people.
+It means that the systems in our society are fair and equitable for all people.

 I want to be part of the social justice movement in this country that will fix the wrongs happening every day.